bcongelio/nfl-analytics-with-r-book/docs/01-nfl-analytics-and-r.md

 4.  `nflreadr`
 5.  `nflplotR`

 Installing the `nflverse` as a package in R will automatically install all five packages.
 However, the core focus of this book will be on `nflreadr`.
 It is understadable if you are confused by that, since the Preface of this book introduced the `nflfastR` package.

-Because of that, it is important to note that the `nflreadr` package, as explained by its author ([Tan Ho](https://tanho.ca/)), is a "minimal package for downloading data from `nflverse` repositories.
+The `nflreadr` package, as explained by its author ([Tan Ho](https://tanho.ca/)), is a "minimal package for downloading data from `nflverse` repositories.
 The data that *is* the `nflverse` is stored acoss five different GitHub repositories.
 Using `nflreadr` allows for easy access to any of these data sources.
 For lack of a better term, `nflreadr` acts as a shortcut of sorts while also operating with less dependencies.

-As you will see in this book, using `nflreadr::` while coding provides nearly the identical functions included when using `nflfastR::`.
-In fact, running `nflfastR::load_pbp()` now calls, "under the hood," `nflreadr::load_pbp()` while `nflfastR::load_player_stats()` is now deprecated as well, and calls `nflreadr::load_player_stats()`.

-Aside from that, the `nflreadr` package includes a number of data options not included in `nflfastR` such as combine, draft picks, contract, trades, injury information, and access to statistics on Pro Football Reference.
+As you will see in this chapter, using `nflreadr::` while coding provides nearly identical functions to those avaliable when using `nflfastR::`.
+In fact, `nflfastR::`, in many instances, now calls, "under the hood," the equivalant function in `nflreadr::`.
+Because of the coalescing between the two, many of the new functions being developed are avaliable only when using `nflreadr::`.
+For example, `nflreadr::` allows you to access data pertaining to the NFL Combine, draft picks, contracts, trades, injury information, and access to statistics on Pro Football Reference.

 While `nflfastR` did initially serve as the foundation of the "amateur NFL analytics" movement, the `nflreadr` package has superceded it and now serves as the "catchall" package for all the various bits and pieces of the `nflverse`.
 Because of this, and to maintain consistency throughout, this book - nearly exclusively - will use `nflreadr::` when calling functions housed within the `nflverse` rather than `nflfastR::`.